nint8835/InvitationASM/README.md

 ```

 ## Syntax
-An InvitationASM program consists of a series of statements, containing a token corresponding with an operation, followed by a sequence of zero or more comma-separated integer arguments for the operation
+An InvitationASM program consists of a series of statements, containing a token corresponding with an operation, followed by a sequence of zero or more comma-separated integer arguments for the operation.
+Comments are denoted by starting a line with #.

 ## Additions
 InvitationASM has several additions compared to the language used in the books.
 These include: